xz946-maker/Interactive-Lab-Hub/Lab 6/README.md

 The MQTT-based architecture proved robust and scalable.
 Adding new Pis was simple - just run the client script.
 The pub/sub model meant players didn't need to know about each other directly, making the system flexible.

 **Technical Success:**
-- Zero message loss during testing
+- No message loss during testing
-- Latency consistently under 100ms
 - Handled 3 concurrent players easily
 - Could scale to 10+ with no code changes